rodgersbunde/creditscore_project/README.md

  Automate the credit evaluation process to reduce manual effort, speeding up loan processing and improving customer experience.

  # Technical Approach
-Data Cleaning and Preprocessing: Missing values were handled, and data was standardized for the model.
+- Data Cleaning and Preprocessing: Missing values were handled, and data was standardized for the model.
-Feature Engineering: Several new features were created based on existing data to improve model performance.
+- Feature Engineering: Several new features were created based on existing data to improve model performance.
-Model Training and Tuning: The models were trained and fine-tuned for optimal accuracy.
+- Model Training and Tuning: The models were trained and fine-tuned for optimal accuracy.
-Evaluation: The model was evaluated on test data using metrics such as accuracy, precision, recall, and F1-score.
+- Evaluation: The model was evaluated on test data using metrics such as accuracy, precision, recall, and F1-score.

 # Models
-Logistic regression
+1.Logistic regression

-Random Forest
+2.Random Forest

-XGBoost
+3.XGBoost

+# Findings
+- The most frequent payment behavior is "Low_spent_Small_value_payments," suggesting that a large proportion of customers prefer conservative spending with smaller payments.
+This may indicate a cautious or budget-conscious segment of the customer base.
+These individuals might prioritize staying within a fixed budget, making them potentially lower-risk in terms of credit management.

+- Majority of customers have a "Good" credit score, suggesting that the customer base is predominantly lower-risk.

+- Average outstanding debt remained fairly consistent throughout the months showing no significant spike or drop, which suggests a stable debt level